 The Bioinformatics research group's primary missions and goals

-- develop new algorithms for the analysis of large-scale datasets from transcriptomic, proteomics, genomics, molecular and signalling pathways and networks.
+- develop new algorithms for the analysis and integration of large-scale datasets from transcriptomic, proteomics, genomics, and signaling pathways and networks.

 - apply machine learning and other advanced computational techniques to analyse large-scale biological data sets.